Washington state could have 64,000 coronavirus cases without 'real action,' governor warns

 "He did not say that," Inslee spokeswoman Tara Lee said in response to a question on these reports.
 New York is closing schools, houses of worship and other large gatherings in the suburb at the center of that state's outbreak.

+Most schools have stayed open in the Seattle area, drawing criticism as the area reported nearly all coronavirus deaths in the United States.
+"New York under the leadership of Governor Cuomo is taking some of the strongest and sensible mitigation steps in U.S.," tweeted Scott Gottlieb, former head of the Food and Drug Administration.
+"It stands in stark contrast to Washington State, which has been slow to act forcefully in Seattle."

-Nearly all coronavirus deaths in Washington have been among nursing home residents, with two more care facilities reporting fatalities on Tuesday.
-Nineteen residents of the Life Care Center Kirkland have died, one at Issaquah Nursing and Rehabilitation Center and another at Ida Culver House, Seattle, King County reported.
+Washington coronavirus deaths have been among nursing home residents, with two more care facilities reporting fatalities on Tuesday.
+Nineteen residents of the Life Care Center Kirkland have died, as well as one at an Issaquah home and another at a Seattle senior-living facility, King County reported.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)